Drops Language App Review: Dripping with Potential or Running Dry?

 Consistent Repetition-based Learning

 But don’t worry, the words are spaced out well enough so that they don’t seem so repetitive and clumpy.
-I never felt that I was seeing one word too many times or too soon.
+I never felt that I saw one word too often or too soon.

 There’s also a special “Review Dojo” that’s accessible once you learn 50 words.